 Top Tip: Smooth the surface with medium-grit sandpaper along the wood grain and clean the residues.
 Afterwards, apply a few coats of paint or stain to the structure.

 This woodworking project was about free gazebo plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
+LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.

 << Previous | Next >>